-HeatingBOX 230V 8X implements eight Zennio thermostats which can be enabled and configured independently.
+HeatingBOX 230V 4X and HeatingBOX 230V 8X implement four and eight Zennio thermostats, respectively, which can be enabled and configured independently.

-Please refer to the specific "Zennio Thermostat in HeatingBOX 230V 8X" user manual (available at the Zennio homepage, www.zennio.com) for detailed information about the functionality and the configuration of the related parameters.
+Please refer to the specific "Zennio Thermostat" user manual (available in the HeatingBOX 230V 4X / 8X product section at the Zennio homepage, www.zennio.com) for detailed information about the functionality and the configuration of the related parameters.